Anchor-based Multi-view Subspace Clustering with Hierarchical Feature Descent: Experiments and Analysis

 As shown in Table.\ref{tab:parameter}, most of algorithm have more than one hyper-parameters.
-It is encouraged to use learnable parameters which can adaptively collaborate with the optimization of other decision variables to boost the performance whereas spare the acquisition of prior knowledge.
-For the fast algorithm EMKMC, a parameter is searched recurrently for each view, so the parameter count is equal to its view count.
+It is encouraged to use learnable parameters which can adaptively collaborate with the optimization of other decision variables to boost the performance whereas spare the acquisition of prior knowledge. {In our method, the learnable vector of parameters $\boldsymbol{\alpha}=[\alpha_1,\alpha_2,\cdots,\alpha_p]^{\top}$ represents the weights adherent to different views, and they are optimized in each iteration.} However, {for the compared algorithm EMKMC, each view has a hyper-parameter, so the number of parameters is equal to the number of views, which we denote by $p$.
+As a result, the searching space for best parameter is $\epsilon^p$ where $\epsilon$ denotes the size of the candidate set of the hyper-parameter.
+These unlearnable parameters dramatically increases computation time of EMKMC.}